Skip To Main Content

 When will Woodbury reopen?

-Woodbury is scheduled to open as the new Middle School in Fall 2027.
+Woodbury is scheduled to open as the new Middle Years building in Fall 2027.

 • Facilities Planning